durantschoon/.spacemacs.d/README.md

 ln -si /usr/local/opt/emacs-plus@28/Emacs.app /Applications/
 ```

-Or:
+Or (linux/windows):

 [Download emacs](https://www.gnu.org/software/emacs/download.html) for your operating system.
 Test that it works.
 Try the tutorial.

+## Set up Spacemacs

 Make sure you don't already have ~/.spacemacs.d before running this (but you should get a warning if you do):

-## Set up Spacemacs

 ```
 cd